TGX 1.1.1

 im.clear(tgx::RGB32_Black); //

-im.drawTexturedQuad(tex, { 0,0 }, { 50, 0 }, { 50, 50 }, { 0, 50 }, { 10, 10 }, { 100, 20 }, { 80, 40 }, {30, 120}); // textured quad,
+im.drawTexturedQuad(tex, { 0,0 }, { 50, 0 }, { 50, 50 }, { 0, 50 }, { 10, 10 }, { 100, 20 }, { 80, 40 }, {30, 120}); // textured quad

 im.drawGradientQuad({ 20, 140 }, { 160, 50 }, {180, 55}, { 230, 200 }, tgx::RGB32_Blue, tgx::RGB32_Orange, tgx::RGB32_Green, tgx::RGB32_Black); // gradient quad

-im.drawTexturedGradientQuad(tex, { 0,0 }, { 50, 0 }, { 50, 50 }, { 0, 50 }, { 120, 230 }, { 280, 20 }, { 310, 170 }, {250,210}, tgx::RGB32_Red, tgx::RGB32_Green, tgx::RGB32_Blue, tgx::RGB32_Navy,0.5f); // texture quad with color gradient. half opacity.
+im.drawTexturedGradientQuad(tex, { 0,0 }, { 50, 0 }, { 50, 50 }, { 0, 50 }, { 120, 230 }, { 280, 20 }, { 310, 170 }, {250,210}, tgx::RGB32_Red, tgx::RGB32_Green, tgx::RGB32_Blue, tgx::RGB32_Navy,0.5f); // textured quad with color gradient, half opacity.

 const RGB32 RGB32_Navy